Douglas A. Blackmon

 Douglas A. Blackmon (born 1964) is an American writer and journalist who won a Pulitzer Prize in 2009 for his book, Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II.

 Early life and education

 Blackmon was born in Stuttgart, Arkansas, and grew up in Leland, Mississippi, in the Mississippi Delta.
-He has said that the small town of 6,000 was evenly split between blacks and whites; the county and area, one of plantations, was majority black.
+He has said that the small town of 6,000 was evenly split between black and white people; the county and area, one of plantations, was majority-black.
 It was the site of a plantation strike among black laborers, leading to extensive civil rights activity in the mid-twentieth century.
 He graduated from Hendrix College.